 The Chevy Spark is currently the narrowest on the road, measuring 5.2 feet wide.
 The widest title belongs to the Ram 3500 with dual rear wheels.
 It measures 8.7 feet wide, not including the mirrors.

 Evaluating Average Car Width by Class

-The mid-size sedan measures about 6 feet wide.
-The full-size or large sedan is going to measure more than 6 feet wide.
+A mid-size sedan measures about 6 feet wide.
+A full-size or large sedan is going to measure more than 6 feet wide.